 Let’s take a look at some of the frequently asked questions about freelance auditing in the UAE.

 How much do auditors make in an hour?

 According to salary explorer, an external auditor in Dubai earns an average hourly wage of about 130AED, while an internal auditor in Abu Dhabi makes an average of approximately 110AED.

 Do auditors get paid well?

 As we mentioned before, UAE’s economy is growing rapidly, meaning an increase in freelance auditors’ demand.
 While auditors in the UAE do get paid well, many factors determine the salary you will be earning.
-Factors like your academic qualifications, the level of your experience, your brand, to mention a few.
+Factors like your academic qualifications, the level of your experience, and your brand, to mention a few.

 It’s no doubt that there are a lot of job opportunities for freelance auditors in the UAE.
 However, your potential income solemnly depends on whether you are an entry-level freelance auditor or have been in this field for quite some time.
-Note, identifying your income goals and drafting strategies on achieving them is vital for your success as a freelance auditor in the UAE.
+Note, identifying your income goals and drafting strategies for achieving them is vital for your success as a freelance auditor in the UAE.
 Fortunately, many great platforms can help you find clients while interacting with other freelance auditors, therefore building your career.
 Lastly, if you are a freelance auditor looking for work or a client looking for qualified freelance auditors, Bawabba is the website to check.